SuperOfficeDocs/superoffice-docs/user-guide/en/request/reply-templates/new-language.md

 # Create new language version of reply template

 It may be appropriate to have the same reply template in several languages, for example, if you need to send the same reply to customers in several countries.

-You can add several languages to the reply template in question.
-Do as follows:
+## Add languages to reply template

 1. Select **Knowledge Base > Reply templates**.